ranger6/vault-docker/README.md

 For example, the Concourse client requires that the certificate contain the name used as the Vault host in the API URL.
 The E_VAULT_HOSTNAME variable in the `gencerts` script can be set to the same value that Concourse uses to access Vault.
+3. When the "cert" authentication method is going to be used, then the certificate of the CA used to issue client certificates is provisioned after Vault is running.
+In simple configurations (like this one!), this can be the same CA that issued the Vault server certs.